sanbuddhacharyas/sanbuddhacharyas.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: AI Chess Playing robot
-description: a project with no image
+description: Built a robot to play chess physically with a human.
+Each move is generated using the alpha-beta pruning algorithm.
+Computer vision is used for the detection of the board position.
 img:
-importance: 4
+importance: 3
-category: fun
+category: Competition
 ---

 Every project has a beautiful feature showcase page.